Darren0422/MySQL-Database/README.md

 <img width="1093" alt="Screenshot 2023-08-13 at 13 10 50" src="https://github.com/Darren0422/Databases/assets/134398985/49282585-ad11-4e66-9c56-a153f5564b4b">

 ###### Search by Contractor record ID
+When this option is selected, the user is prompted to enter the "Contractor ID" they would like to search.
+If an existing "Contractor ID" matches the user input, the record is displayed.
+If the "Contractor ID" does not match the user input, a message displays that it was not found.

 ###### Search by Contractor record Name
+When this option is selected, the user is prompted to enter the "Contractor name" they would like to search.
+If an existing "Contractor name" matches the user input, the record is displayed.
+If the "Contractor name" does not match the user input, a message displays that it was not found.

 ##### Search a Customer record
 When the user selects the "Search Customer" option, they are then prompted to enter the number of the aspect of the "Search Customer" menu they wish use.